Profile information

 Help

 You'll be responsible for feeding the animals in the morning and evening, making sure they have enough water throughout the day, and keeping an eye on the goats — they’re curious and sometimes try to escape!
 Casper, our dog, loves to play and the cats enjoy as many cuddles as you´re willing to give.
-Also our goats - Vito, Rose and Daisy - like to be petted and groomed now and then.
+Also our goats - Vito, Rose and Daisy - like to be petted and groomed.

 Apart from taking care of our animals, there´s always work to do - just ask :-)Languages spoken